 Is Le Creuset Worth It?
 Everything You Need to Know About the Famous Brand

-One item you'll find on almost any list of wedding registry essentials—including The Knot Registry Store—is a Le Creuset Signature Round Dutch Oven.
+One item you'll find on almost any list of wedding registry essentials—including The Knot Registry Store's—is a Le Creuset Signature Round Dutch Oven.
 The French brand is known for high-quality, versatile cookware (which comes with a lifetime warranty), but Le Creuset products also have a high price tag.
 So, the real question is: Is Le Creuset worth it?
 For soon-to-be-married couples and home cooks wondering whether they should register for the ever-popular Le Creuset Dutch oven, or go with a less expensive brand, we get it.
 To help you make an educated decision, we're delving into the history behind Le Creuset, covering the many uses for a Le Creuset Dutch oven and breaking down the pros and cons of adding Le Creuset products to your registry.
 Plus, we've scoured the web for the best budget-friendly bakeware alternatives to Le Creuset and are highlighting similar pieces from four different cookware brands.

 The History of Le Creuset Dutch Ovens

 The story of Le Creuset (which is pronounced "luh-CROO-zay," by the way) begins in 1924 at the Brussels Fair, with the meeting of two Belgian industrialists: metal casting expert Armand Desaegher and enameling specialist Octave Aubecq.
 The pair set out to create a foundry for enameled cast iron cookware.
 In 1925, the Le Creuset brand (which translates to crucible or cauldron in English) was born and business began in Fresnoy-le-Grand in Aisne, France.
 That same year, the first cocotte, or French oven, was produced.
 The cocotte was a smaller version of what would become their famous Dutch oven, which to this day is still the most popular item Le Creuset sells.